List of set classes

 Before either (1960–67), however, Elliott Carter had produced a numbered listing of pitch class sets, or "chords", as Carter referred to them, for his own use.
 Donald Martino had produced tables of hexachords, tetrachords, trichords, and pentachords for combinatoriality in his 1961 article, "The Source Set and its Aggregate Formations".

+Predating set-theoretic terminology, Howard Hanson's book, "Harmonic Materials of Modern Music", was published in 1960.
+Hanson analysed all "sonorities" available within the resources of the tempered scale portrayed in staff notation and including adjacency intervals, generated organically, mainly by projection, inversion, and complementation, and catalogued using an alphabetical system representing a tally of the intervals (less than or equal to a tritone) of each sonority: p (perfect fourth), m (major third), n (minor third), s (major second), d (minor second), and t (tritone), with superscripts representing multiplicities.
+For example, Forte's set 6-33 would be catalogued using Hanson's system as: p^{4}m^{2}n^{3}s^{4}dt, corresponding to the interval-class vector ⟨1,4,3,2,4,1⟩.

-The magnitude of the difference between the interval-class vector of a set and that of its complement is ⟨X, X, X, X, X, X/2⟩, where (in base-ten) X = 12 – 2C, where C is the smaller set's cardinality.
-In nearly all cases, complements of unsymmetrical sets are related by inversion—that is, the complement of an "A" version of a set of cardinality C is (usually) the "B" version of the respective complementary set of cardinality 12 – C. The most significant exceptions are the sets 4-14/8-14, 5-11/7-11, and 6-14, which are all closely related in terms of subset/superset structure.
+The magnitude of the difference between the interval-class vector of a set and that of its complement is given by ⟨X, X, X, X, X, X/2⟩, where (in base-ten) X = 12 – 2C, where C is the smaller set's cardinality.
+In nearly all cases, complements of asymmetrical sets are related by inversion—that is, the complement of an "A" version of a set of cardinality C is (usually) the "B" version of the respective complementary set of cardinality 12 – C. The most significant exceptions are the sets 4-14/8-14, 5-11/7-11, and 6-14, which are all closely related in terms of subset/superset structure.
+For example, 5-11 is a subset of 6-14, and 4-14 is a subset of 5-11.
+Similarly, set 7-11 is a superset of 6-14 and 8-14 is a superset of 7-11.
+Set 6-14 is unique in that it is the only asymmetrical hexad whose complement is the same as the original rather than its inverse.